 Set approval criteria for replacements

 Be cautious with provisions that give the publisher the right to approve replacements.
-While publishers may want this control, it can cause delays if they reject candidates.
+While it’s understandable that a publisher wants to maintain oversight, this can lead to delays or disputes if they reject candidates without clear criteria.

-Instead, it is more beneficial to agree on certain criteria for replacements, such as the replacement being equally skilled or having an equal amount of experience and qualities as the previous team member.
-Although subjective, this standard reduces the risk of not meeting milestone obligations because of a replacement being rejected by the publisher.
+A more balanced approach is to agree on objective standards for replacements, such as requiring that the new team member be equally skilled or experienced as the person being replaced.
+Although this wording leaves some room for interpretation, it reduces the risk of not meeting milestone obligations because a replacement is rejected by the publisher.

 Before you sign: summary and next steps